π Welcome

 Task 1:

-How does the wind speed (low, medium, high) affect the speed of lifting weights with the wind rose?
+How does wind speed (low, medium, high) affect the speed at which the wind rose lifts the weights?

 Task 2: